Skip to content

 In the "Workflow" tutorial, we executed a calculation and stored the results in our database table.
 We also learned how to find the table and data in DBeaver.
 This section will guide you through accessing these results using Python.

-from simmate.workflows.utilities import get_workflow
+from simmate.workflows.utils import get_workflow

 workflow = get_workflow("static-energy.quantum-espresso.quality00")